berlinplan/berlinplan.github.io/readme.md

 - <sub> X: An emergency situation will trigger an app notification for all people on the planet to vote. </sub>

+  *transgenders in women's sports competitions Dilemma* (193)
+ <sub> End: Hapiness in Soceity </sub>
+- <sub> Mean: get  triumph of winning opponents often from poor Countries regardless of doping  or early training as a child  </sub>
+- <sub> APP: NO : Current Sports Competitions: Young athletes face a greater risk of overuse injuries due to sports specialization.
+Commercialization has stripped away the joy, turning athletes into marketing products.
+Match-fixing and doping cast doubt on sports results.
+Profitability rests with top-level tournaments, favored by viewers.
+In light of these issues, the quest for fairness in sports competitions may seem meaningless.(194) </sub>
+  - <sub> Yes: Any Kind of Hipiness to get Joy is Morally fine </sub>

   *Torture Dilemma*
 - <sub> End: defuse a hidden bomb in a shopping center to save your family and 1000 others </sub>
 - <sub> Mean: use barbaric torture methods with an 80% success rate to extract information from a terrorist in 10hours </sub>